ironhack-labs/data-labs/module-1/pandas-project.md

 ## Overview

 The goal of this project is to combine everything you have learned about data wrangling, cleaning, and manipulation with Pandas so you can see how it all works together.
-For this project, you will start with a messy data set and you will need to import it, use your data wrangling skills to clean it up, prepare it to be analyzed, and then export it as a clean data CSV file.
+For this project, you will start with a messy data set of your choice.
+You will need to import it, use your data wrangling skills to clean it up, prepare it to be analyzed, and then export it as a clean CSV data file.

 **You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
 Show us what you've got!